35.6. Assessment by the Australian Competition and Consumer Commission

 6.4 As soon as practicable after the initial assessment, the Commission must notify both the applicant and Registrar of the result (reg 16.3(2)).

-The Registrar must advertise the initial assessment in the Official Journal in accordance with the regulations.
+The Registrar must publish the initial assessment in accordance with the regulations.
 The applicant, or any other person, may respond in writing to the Commission in relation to the initial assessment and may request the Commission, in writing, to hold a conference in relation to the initial assessment.
-Such a response or request must be made within one month of the advertisement of the initial assessment in the Official Journal (reg 16.3(2)).
+Such a response or request must be made within one month of the publication of the initial assessment (reg 16.3(2)).

 6.6 If, after taking the above matters into account, the Commission is satisfied (see 5.1 and 5.2) the Commission will issue a certificate to the applicant and send a copy of the certificate and a certified copy of the rules to the Registrar (section 175(2)).

 If the Commission is not satisfied they will not give a certificate.
 The Commission will notify both the applicant and the Registrar of their decision (section 175(4)(a)).
-The Commission’s decision will be advertised in the Official Journal in accordance with the Regulations.
+The Commission’s decision will be published in accordance with the Regulations.

-The refusal of the Commission to give a certificate may be appealed to the Administrative Appeals Tribunal (section 175(5)).
+The refusal of the Commission to give a certificate may be appealed to the Administrative Review Tribunal (section 175(5)).

 6.7 If the Commission refuses to give a certificate, the Registrar must reject the trade mark application (section 176(1)).